mariapreethihub/Power-BI-COVID-19-Analysis/README.md

       4.Mortality Rate:

          * Global mortality rate was at peak at the begining but began to stabilize in subsequent months.

+      5.Filters and Bookmarks

+         * Filters are added to analyze trends over specific date range.
+         * Bookmarks are included for US,China and India for easy access.

 **US Analysis:**